 Blue Jays are common in the eastern states, but since the 1970s, they have been terrorizing peanut feeders across the western states.

-Stories are frequently told, from the seasoned birders, of the first sightings of Blue Jays in the western United States.
-Birders who have been counting birds for 50 years or more, can tell you the exact date the first "backyard bully" showed up at their local feeders, town, park, etc. At the time, they likely did not know that Blue Jays would become a common sight within 30 years.
+Stories are frequently told, from seasoned birders, of the first sightings of Blue Jays in the western United States.
+Birders who have been counting birds for 50 years or more can tell you the exact date the first "backyard bully" showed up at their local feeders, town, park, etc. At the time, they likely did not know that Blue Jays would become a common sight within 30 years.

-The Peanut Bandit
+The Peanut Bandit aka the Blue Jay

 The Blue Jay, Cyanocitta cristata, is a member of the Corvid family.
 The Corvid family includes crows, ravens, and the rest of the jays.
-Adaptability and intelligence are synonymous with this family, so it should come as no surprise to birders that the Blue Jay would expand their range by hopping municipality to municipality (and using major riparian corridors as green interstates).
+Adaptability and intelligence are synonymous with this family, so it should come as no surprise to birders that the Blue Jay would expand their range by hopping from municipality to municipality (and using major riparian corridors as green interstates).

 Blue Jay Range Map